swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-There is another more subtle scenario for races in the `deinit` of global-actor isolated classes (GAICs).
-A GAIC is similar to an actor that shares its persistent executor with other instances.
-When an actor or GAIC's executor is not exclusively owned by the type's instance, then it is not safe to access a non-Sendable stored property from the `deinit`:
+There is another more subtle scenario for races in the `deinit` of global-actor isolated types (GAITs).
+A GAIT is similar to an actor that shares its persistent executor with other instances.
+When an actor or GAIT's executor is not exclusively owned by the type's instance, then it is not safe to access a non-Sendable stored property from the `deinit`:

 ```swift
 class NonSendableAhmed {